Azure/azure-iot-device-ecosystem/get_started/linux-azure-data-box-edge-csharp.md

 ### About this document:

-This document describes how to connect Azure Data Box Edge device running enter the OS name running on edge device with Azure IoT Edge Runtime pre-installed and Device Management.
+This document describes how to connect Azure Data Box Edge device running Linux with IoT Hub with Azure IoT Edge Runtime pre-installed and Device Management.
 This multi-step process includes:

 **Azure Data Box Edge** is a storage solution that allows you to process data and send it over network to Azure.
 This article provides you an overview of the **Data Box Edge solution, benefits, key capabilities, and the scenarios** where you can deploy this device.